Mongoose vs Prisma in 2026: MongoDB vs SQL-First

 Choose Mongoose when:

-- You use embedded documents (almost all MongoDB apps do)
+- Your database is MongoDB and you use embedded documents (nearly all MongoDB apps)

-- You need MongoDB-specific features: aggregation, text search, geospatial
+- You need MongoDB-specific features: aggregation pipelines, text search, geospatial queries

 - You're migrating from SQL and want consistent ORM APIs across databases